oliveiralecca/university-db-project/README.md

 ## :dart: About ##

-This project is being developed to partial evaluation from university Database I subject.
+This project was developed to partial evaluation from university Database I subject.
 Initially was made a simple users list and its details.

 ## :sparkles: Features ##